deterjan/cache-modeling-tool/README.md

 and run all of these cases to make sure the code is OK [here.](https://deterjan.github.io/cache-modeling-tool/tests.html)

-__Use this tool at your own risk.__ If find any bugs, feel free to open an issue or submit a pull request.
+__Use this tool at your own risk.__ If you find any bugs, feel free to open an issue or submit a pull request.

 ## Possible extensions
 * Add unit dropdowns (KB, MB etc.)